boldflight/BibleConverter/test_EPUB/output/Deuteronomy.md

 [8] a land of wheat, barley, vines, fig trees, and pomegranates, of olive trees and honey, [9] a land where you may eat food in plenty and find no lack of anything, a land whose stones are iron and from whose hills you can mine copper.
 [10] You will eat your fill and then praise the Lord your God because of the good land he has given you.

+### Exhortation to Remember That Blessing Comes from God

 [11] Be sure you do not forget the Lord your God by not keeping his commandments, ordinances, and statutes that I am giving you today.
 [12] When you eat your fill, when you build and occupy good houses, [13] when your cattle and flocks increase, when you have plenty of silver and gold, and when you have abundance of everything,